dschadow/ApplicationIntrusionDetection/README.md

 this application.
 You can run the application with **mvn spring-boot:run**.

 ### Boxfuse
-As an alternative, you can use [Boxfuse](https://boxfuse.com) to fuse, launch the app within an immutable image.
+As an alternative, you can use [Boxfuse](https://boxfuse.com) to fuse and launch the app within an immutable image.

 ### Docker
 And you can use [Docker](https://www.docker.com).
 You can either build the image yourself or pull one from Docker Hub.